Bali – An Island Retreat

 There’s plenty of great accommodation on Bali, for really reasonable prices.
-On the eastern coast in the town of Amed, we stayed in Blue Moon Villas, which overlooks the Bali sea.
+On the eastern coast, nearby the town of Amed, we stayed in Blue Moon Villas, which overlook the Bali sea.

 We got a two storied suite all to ourselves, with a private pool, which was fantastic.
-Most of our stay here on the east coast was spent drinking gin and tonics in the pool to cool off and eating fantastic Indonesian food from Blue Moon’s restaurant and tuna tataki served up in the café of the adjacent hotel.
+Most of our stay here on the east coast was spent drinking gin and tonics in the pool, to cool off, and eating fantastic Indonesian food from Blue Moon’s restaurant and tuna tataki served up in the café of the adjacent guesthouse.

 We also took a day trip to the Tirta Gangga water palace in Amed.
 It was kinda interesting, with its maze of large fountains and pools built in the very specific style typical of the island.
 However, it was a very hot day when we went, and to be honest, I’d have rather spent it chilling out in the pool.

 Wherever you are on the island, there are a few day trips you should take, to really soak in Balinese life and culture – which they have in abundance.

 Ubud is the cultural hub of the island, the centre for both traditional and contemporary Balinese art and dance.
 I’ve been here many times, and the choices of restaurants, bars and shops never fail to amaze me.
 There’s so many of them, all of them good (as long as you keep off the main tourist track).

 The level of craftsmanships in the art galleries and clothing boutiques are unparalleled in South East Asia.
 I’ve seen some very original pieces here – sculpture, clothing, you name it – and at reasonable prices too.